Three Chiefs Culture Center (formerly The People's Center) | St. Ignatius, Montana

 Established in 1991, the People’s Center brings alive the traditions and ways of natives, dispelling myths and stereotypes that have often plagued the reservation.
 In 1994, through grants and tribal funding, a new building was created with an architectural design that visually represents efforts to show visitors that the tribes are persisting, indeed even flourishing in today’s fast-paced and ever-changing world.
 Designed much like a tribal lodge, the Center houses educational experiences, inviting visitors to explore the heartbeat of life thriving in the modern museum.

-The People's Center has recently relocated to St. Ignatius at the Allard Complex on U.S. Highway 93.
+Three Chiefs Culture Center (formerly named The People's Center) has recently relocated to St. Ignatius at the Allard Complex on U.S. Highway 93.
 The gift shop is open.
-A gallery/mini-museum is in the works and will open in early 2021 with photos, exhibits, an artist section, and videos to sit and watch about the Tribes.
+A gallery/mini-museum is in the works with photos, exhibits, an artist section, and videos to sit and watch about the Tribes.

-“The People’s Center promotes pride and respect for all life,” announces the website, while the vision statement seeks to “bring people together, promote a healthy way of life and create a vision for life.”
+“The Three Chiefs Culture Center promotes pride and respect for all life,” announces the website, while the vision statement seeks to “bring people together, promote a healthy way of life and create a vision for life.”
 Such concepts reflect upon lessons much needed for any culture, offering opportunities to exchange knowledge.

 Compelling displays and artifacts draw even casual visitors into the history and heritage of a people whose cosmological roots toss tendrils back as far as Pleistocene glacial recession.
 Using the modern media of CD’s to accompany tours, tribal voices reach out, telling stories through an oral tradition, just as these people have always done.
 The soundtrack throbs with drumming and song, which is no different or more unusual than beats heard in modern music.